 The list is endless!

-We welcome all walks of life to our Volunteer Program.
 Whether you are a business enterprise, a student or an individual with time and talents to spare, whether you are willing to donate a few hours a day, a week or month, short term or long term, your contributions will make a valuable and rewarding difference to Windgap and to the people we support.

 Our appreciation extends to stay at home mums and dads, retired teachers, animal shelters, individuals juggling work and home life, schools, musicians, dance instructors, various retailers, recreational facilities, builders, painters, garden centres, small business operators, and many more.